-PUBIX SUPER REKTS, INC. 25 %
+PUBIX SUPER REKTS, INC. 25%

 CARIDAD MIYIRIAM OMINGUEZ 75%

 Т Total must be 100%

 the neglige CARIDA judgment gence, if any, of CARIDA AD MIYIRIAM DOMINGUEZ was negligen any reduction because of NGUEZ.
-If you find that t, the court in entering ges awarded.
+If you find that the time entering ges awarded.

 What is the total amount for medical expenses inc TIRIAM DOMINGUEZ'S

 A. IN THE PAST: s 79, 000

-В. IN THE FUTURE: \$85, 000
+В. IN THE FUTURE: \$ 85 , 000